Celebrity Family Feud: ABC run

+In a 2026 interview, Harvey said that he originally wanted to bring Celebrity Family Feud back to NBC when the show was revived in 2015, as Harvey (at the time) was hosting his talk show, Steve Harvey, and Little Big Shots, both produced by NBC; Harvey said that he approached Paul Telegdy, an executive for NBC Entertainment, offering him the show, however, Telegdy turned down Harvey's offer, believing it would not be a good fit for the network.
+Harvey subsequently offered the show to ABC, which accepted it almost immediately.
+Harvey went on to say that Telegdy later approached Harvey to persuade him to move the show to NBC after the show proved to be a ratings success for ABC, though Harvey declined, preferring to keep the show on ABC instead.
+Celebrity Family Feud has remained on ABC ever since.

-Under the terms of Fremantle's agreement with ABC, the network has a strict limit on how many episodes of Celebrity Family Feud it can release each season, so as not to compete against Family Feud's regular run in syndication.
+Under the terms of Fremantle's agreement with ABC, the network has a strict limit on how many episodes of Celebrity Family Feud it can release each season, so as not to compete against Family Feuds regular run in syndication.

 From September 17 to September 22, 2025, ABC aired reruns of Celebrity Family Feud in the 11:35 pm late-night slot.
-The broadcasts preempted Jimmy Kimmel Live, during its suspension due to the controversy around Jimmy Kimmel's remarks following the assassination of Charlie Kirk.
+The broadcasts preempted Jimmy Kimmel Live!, during its suspension due to the controversy around Jimmy Kimmel's remarks following the assassination of Charlie Kirk.

+On May 8, 2026, it was announced that Celebrity Family Feud had been renewed for a thirteenth season, which premiered on July 9, 2026.